robert-laws/robert-laws.github.io/my_collections/_posts/2017-08-15-fast_or_slow.md

 title:  "Fast or Slow?"
 date:   2017-08-15 13:27:34 -0400
 ---

-Finding a balance between moving through the course material quickly and retaining what I'm learning
+Finding a balance between moving through the course material quickly and retaining what I'm learning<!-- more -->

 ```ruby
 speed == "fast" ?
 "Is there retention?" : "Will this take forever?"